2025 FIVB Women's Volleyball World Championship Pool G: Poland vs Kenya

 The teams recently faced each other in the 2024 Summer Olympics, where Poland won 3–0.
 This is the second game between Poland and Kenya in the World Championship with Poland winning in their first meeting in 2006.

 Kenya vs Vietnam

 The teams have never met before in the official match.
 However, they played a friendly match in 2023, which ended in a 2–2 draw.
 They recently faced each other in another friendly match ahead of the tournament, where Vietnam won 4–0.
 This is the first game between Kenya and Vietnam in any tournament, including the World Championship.

 Poland vs Germany

 The teams recently faced each other in the 2025 FIVB Women's Volleyball Nations League, where Poland won 3–0.
-This is the second game between Poland and Germany in the World Championship, with Poland winning in their first meetings in 2022.
+This is the second game between Poland and Germany in the World Championship, with Poland winning in their first meeting in 2022.
 Prior to 1994, Poland won twice against the former West Germany (in 1956 and 1974) and twice against the former East Germany (in 1962 and 1970), while losing once to East Germany in 1956.